 Dropped anchor to grab a bit of lunch, and a swim then we finally raised the sails and we were off for a great time with some fantastic sailing.
-The sailing was mostly tacking back and forth across the lake.

-It was a very hot day and out of necessity we would douse the sails and have a periodic swim.
+It was extremely hot and out of necessity, we would occasionally douse the sails for a periodic swim.

 We sailed past Douglas Harbour which was the plan to drop anchor in a cove up the lake further however the winds were acting up and we thought it best to head for Douglas Harbour to make sure we are there to pick up the grandkids the next day.

 That turned out to be a good decision because the wind became very strong and not blowing in our favour.
 With both sails up we were still going backwards.

 After about an hour trying to figure the best angle to approach the wind, we decided to take the main down and try with just the Genoa.
 It was like magic, we hit 3.5 to 4 knots and reached Douglas Harbour in 30 minutes.

-We decided to grab a mooring in Douglas Harbour for the night then we could relax and enjoy the morning before the grandkids came aboard.
+We grabbed a mooring for the night so we could relax and enjoy the morning before the grandkids came aboard.

 It was now Monday and it was just after lunch when we headed over to the dock to board the grandkids and their clothing bags.